oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 **NOTE**: My browser was not displaying anything, so I had to manually activate the device by opening the URL `https://auth0.auth0.com/activate?user_code={deviceCode}`.

-On successful login, you will see the tenant, which you will use as issuer later:
+On successful login, you will see the tenant, which you will use as the issuer later:

 ```
 ✪ Welcome to the Auth0 CLI 🎊